Anesthesia Intraoral Module (AIM)

 Small Size, Big Impact

-Despite its small size, AIM’s higher oxygen delivery, reliable capnography, single-step airway resuscitation and seamless conversion to general anesthesia make it an ideal choice for a range of NORA procedures.
+Despite its small size, 96% or higher oxygen delivery, reliable capnography, single-step airway resuscitation and seamless conversion to general anesthesia make AIM an ideal device for a broad range of sedation procedures.

 Lower Environmental Impact